mirajsankdecha/ASP.NET/README.md

 As a passionate developer, my aim extends beyond personal growth.
 This repository is designed to be a valuable resource for fellow students at Atmiya University pursuing ASP.NET, offering insights, inspiration, and practical examples.
 Through shared knowledge and collaborative learning, I aspire to foster a supportive community within the realm of ASP.NET development at our university

-## :page_facing_up: Resume

-Here is my latest resume: **[Click Here](https://drive.google.com/file/d/1HO9p2HsdqrXpN-08T3BGXHhwezY6YALH/view)**

-## :man_technologist: About Me

-Hello, my name is Miraj Sankdecha and I am a dedicated MERN stack developer and freelancer.
-Currently, I am in my 6th semester pursuing a BCA degree at Atmiya University.

-During my academic journey, I have successfully completed several projects utilizing the MERN stack and React.js.
-Furthermore, I gained invaluable practical experience through a rigorous 6-month internship at Imbuesoft LLP, where I immersed myself in various facets of the MERN stack, including proficiency in tools such as Postman, Git, and GitHub.
-My experience extends to working with three prominent CSS frameworks, namely Ant Design, Bootstrap, and Tailwind CSS.

-I take pride in my ability to craft and design intricate components, alongside my proficiency in developing APIs.
-As a result of my experiences and learning, I am now fully prepared and eager to contribute my skills and knowledge to a full-time position.

 ### :computer: Development Environment

 - **Front-End Tools:** Visual Studio 2022